 4. Tallow Makes GOOD Soap

 Tallow has a very similar composition to palm oil.
 It makes a hard long-lasting soap with a light creamy lather.
-Tallow is also similar to human fat, and so it makes a great moisturiser!
+Tallow is also similar to human fat, and so it makes a great moisturizer!
 Tallow soap with a superfat of 6% is a lovely soap for your skin.
 That means there’s six percent of the oils in your recipe stay in your bars as oil and aren’t converted into soap.
-These oils help condition and moisturise.
+These oils help condition your skin.

-If you’re interested in trying tallow in soapmaking, you can find recipes and ideas for simple tallow soaps and tallow soaps with other natural ingredients.
+If you’re interested in trying tallow in soapmaking, you can find recipes and ideas for simple tallow soaps and tallow soaps with other natural ingredients below.

 Basic tallow soap recipe

 Basic tallow, olive oil and coconut oil recipe